AaronLiftig/CsDealer/Documentation/Card.md

 - bool

 ### CardName(string value, string suit)
-Constructs a name for the card, using the given value, and suit.
+Constructs a name for the card, using the given value and suit.

 **Parameters:**
 - value (_string_)